 *As of October 26 the Town of Stony Plain has implemented a Temporary Mandatory Face Coverings Bylaw.
 Our policy has not changed and masks are required for all in-person gathering, with the exception of any one who is medically prohibited from wearing one.

 SPAC will be relaunching in-person Sunday gatherings beginning on October 4.
-Two services will be offered each Sunday, one at 9am and one at 11am.
+One service will be offered on Sundays at 11am.

 In preparation for our relaunch of in-person services at our auditorium in Stony Plain, we wanted to provide you and your families with the following information so that you are completely prepared for being together and know what to expect.

 We understand that personal or family situations may hinder many of you from joining us in-person, however we are excited to be able to offer live-streaming of our services so that our SPAC family, whether joining in-person or having church from home, are worshipping together.

 Please know that whether you decide to join us on Sundays, in-person or online, we support you in your decision and look forward to the day when we can once again all meet together.

 We thank each one of you for your grace and cooperation in respecting and following these new practices together.

 Pre-registration: The capacity of our auditorium space has been limited to 80 people to ensure physical distancing can be maintained; therefore pre-registration for each service will be required.
 Registration will be open from the Monday-Friday the week before.
 Click here to register or call the church office, (780) 963 -2082.